Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

 Lastly, \citet{ehrlich_errpcoadapt_2018} have a robot and human collaborate to find a common policy for selecting an object.
 The robot is in charge of selecting one of three objects and the human must figure out which object the robot has selected.
-To help the human, the robot must learn a gazing policy that maps the object it has selected to the object it's currently gazing at.
+To help the human, the robot must learn a gazing policy that maps the object it has selected to the object it is currently gazing at.
 If the robot learns a good gazing policy, the robot can communicate to the human which object it has selected.
 When the human makes a guess concerning which object the robot has selected, an interface indicates to the human whether they are right or wrong.
-If the human is right and no ErrP is detected, $h = +1$.
+If the human is right and no ErrP is detected, quantitative feedback is given as $h = +1$.
 Otherwise, if the human was wrong and an ErrP is detected, $h = -1$.
-The robot learns a gazing policy through a naive formulation of policy gradient where $h$ is used to directly replace the $r(s, a)$.
+The robot learns a gazing policy through a naive formulation of policy gradient where reward shaping with replacement is used once again.